-The MS in professional studies program enables students to create an individualized plan of study tailored to their personal and professional goals.
+The professional studies masters program enables students to create an individualized plan of study tailored to their personal and professional goals.
 The degree offers students the opportunity to draw on more than 50 of RIT's graduate programs to gain the advanced knowledge and skills necessary to respond successfully to new and emerging career opportunities.

 For example, students interested in integrating sustainability into their career as a facilities manager might combine courses from the sustainability and facility management programs.
 Educators may be interested in combining courses from the school psychology and secondary education of students who are deaf or hard of hearing programs to improve their knowledge of special learning populations and the social issues students face in today's educational environments.
 There are a wide range of concentrations that can be created based on each student's professional career aspirations.